deyan-ardi/laravel-layerize/README.md

                 // custom message of validation
             ];
         }

+        public function attributes()
+        {
+            return [
+                // custom attributes of validation
+            ];
         }
+    }
     ```
-- Controller
+#### Controller
-  - This package helps you create a Controller framework for you to send requests to the next layer.
+This package helps you create a Controller framework for you to send requests to the next layer.
 To create a Controller with Layerize, use the following command

     ```php
-    php artisan layerize:controller User
+    php artisan layerize:controller UserController
     ```
-  - The result of the above command will give a class named `UserController` which will be added to the `App/Http/Controllers` folder
+The result of the above command will give a class named `UserController` which will be added to the `App/Http/Controllers` folder

     ```php
     <?php

     namespace App\Http\Controllers;